Board of Community Assistance

 organizations and Upper Merion students are encouraged to apply for one of many

 possible grants that are awarded through the BCA each year.
-Applications will

 was established in 2013 through a partnership between Upper Merion Township and